Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Discussion

+This is due to the fact that the thermodynamic phase space accounts for the complete super-system in a top-down fashion, analogous to the microcanonical formulation \cite{xing2025}, in contrast to conventional ST formulations where the bath is not explicitly included, leading to ambiguities and requiring heat and entropy to be inferred indirectly from the system dynamics.
+In the bottom-up approach of Ref.~\cite{xing2025}, developed under the same fundamental assumptions as here, it is shown that explicitly accounting for the full super-system allows ST to be extended to strongly-coupled systems and tunable system–bath interactions.
+Crucially, the LDB condition remains unchanged, and the resulting theory retains the same structural form as in the weak-coupling regime \cite{PhysRevE.109.034105}, suggesting that the present approach should be tested in such regimes as well.
+Another shared feature is that LDB can be derived without recourse to path probabilities.

-In Secs. \ref{sec:mech_closed} and \ref{sec:inter}, we showed that the equilibrium distribution arises as a special case of a general equilibrium functional, which recovers classical results—such as the Maxwell-Boltzmann distribution—in appropriate limits.
-For mechanical systems, the corresponding FDRs generalize the standard formulations by enabling a new class of couplings between thermal and mechanical DoFs, in which the system parameters explicitly depend on the heat bath macrostate $s$.
-In the free energy variational framework of Ref. \cite{free_energy_VM}, it is shown how a Legendre transform of the action shifts this entropy dependence into an explicit temperature dependence of the parameters, allowing systematic inclusion of cases where phenomenological coefficients---such as viscosity---vary with temperature.
-Such couplings become particularly relevant in systems where this temperature dependence is non-negligible, as demonstrated in e.g. Ref. \cite{Diamant_2015}.
+Nonetheless, the physical meaning and range of applicability of this extended description remain open questions, indicating an interesting direction for future research involving both experimental and theoretical validation.
+For instance, in the free energy variational framework of Ref.~\cite{free_energy_VM}, it is shown that a Legendre transform of the action shifts this entropy dependence into an explicit temperature dependence of the parameters, thereby allowing systematic inclusion of cases where phenomenological coefficients---such as viscosity---vary with temperature.
+Such couplings become particularly relevant in systems where this temperature dependence is non-negligible, as demonstrated, for example, in Ref.~\cite{Diamant_2015}.

 We emphasize that, due to the intrinsic dependence of the probability distribution on thermodynamic entropy, steady states of the Fokker-Planck equation necessarily correspond to equilibrium states, as they imply a stationary (time-independent) entropy.
 Nonetheless, this does not contradict previous findings on nonequilibrium steady states; the key difference is that those steady states refer to marginal distributions where the entropy state variable has been integrated out.